How to Heat Your Home When the Power Goes Out

 Gas Patio Heaters

-Gas patio heaters can provide warmth and comfort to outdoor spaces.
-These heaters typically run on either propane or natural gas, with the gas being piped through a hose running the length of the heater and ignited in the burner at the top to produce a warming flame.
-Most models operate without the need for electricity, though some may feature battery-powered ignition or controls.
+Gas patio heaters can provide warmth and comfort to outdoor spaces during cooler weather.
+These heaters typically run on either propane or natural gas.
+Gas is piped through a hose or internal line and ignited in a burner at the top (or front) of the heater to produce a warming flame or radiant heat.
+Most models operate without the need for household electricity, though some may feature battery-powered ignitors or electronic controls.
 When buying a gas patio heater, consider the type of fuel you want to use, the size of your patio, and the BTUs needed to heat the space.

 Natural Gas Patio Heaters

-Natural gas heaters offer long-term cost savings and are easy to maintain.
-These heaters are connected directly to your gas line and provide continuous heat for as long as needed.
-These heaters are designed as permanent installations and are not portable.
+Natural gas heaters offer long-term cost savings and are relatively easy to maintain.
+These heaters are connected directly to your home’s natural gas line and provide continuous heat for as long as needed.
+Natural gas patio heaters are typically permanent installations and are not portable.
+They are a good fit for spaces where you have a fixed seating or dining area and want a "set it and forget it" heat source.

 Natural gas patio heaters can vary in price depending on size, design, and efficiency.
-The range of costs is between $200 and $1,500.
-It can go as high as $2,000 for larger, more efficient models, like an infrared heater.
+Typical price ranges are around $200 and $1,500 for most residential models.
+It can cost $2,000 or more for larger, more efficient units, such as infrared heaters.
 Top brands include ANNVA, LZZ, Sunpak, and Highland.

 Propane Patio Heaters

-Propane patio heaters can vary in price depending on size, design, and efficiency.
-The range of costs is between $100 to $500.
-The top brands include Texsport, AmazonBasics, Fire Sense, Mr. Heater, and AZ Patio Heaters.
+Propane patio heaters vary in price based on size, design, and efficiency.
+Typical price ranges are around $100 to $500 for most residential patio models.
+Top brands include Texsport, AmazonBasics, Fire Sense, Mr. Heater, and AZ Patio Heaters.

 Safety